socotecio/django-socio-grpc/docs/features/middlewares.rst

 - This middleware is responsible for closing old database connections at the beginning and end of a request/response cycle.
 - It resets database queries and ensures that unused database connections are closed.

+.. _middlewares-log-requests-middleware:

 =======================================================================================
 :func:`log_requests_middleware <django_socio_grpc.middlewares.log_requests_middleware>`
 =======================================================================================

 - This middleware logs information about incoming gRPC requests.
-- It logs the service action being called unless it's listed in the grpc_settings.IGNORE_LOG_FOR_ACTION setting.
+- It logs the service action being called unless it's listed in the :ref:`grpc_settings.IGNORE_LOG_FOR_ACTION<settings-ignore-log-for-action>` setting.

 ===========================================================================
 :func:`locale_middleware <django_socio_grpc.middlewares.locale_middleware>`
 ===========================================================================

 - This middleware sets the language for the current request based on the request context.
+- It is used to replace `Django local middleware <https://docs.djangoproject.com/fr/5.0/ref/middleware/#django.middleware.locale.LocaleMiddleware>`_
 - It activates the translation engine with the detected language.

 =======================================================================================================
 :func:`auth_without_session_middleware <django_socio_grpc.middlewares.auth_without_session_middleware>`
 =======================================================================================================

-- This middleware is used to replace the default Django Authentication Middleware when using authentication patterns other than session-based authentication (e.g., Token-based).
+- This middleware is used to replace the default `Django Authentication Middleware <https://docs.djangoproject.com/en/5.0/ref/middleware/#django.contrib.auth.middleware.AuthenticationMiddleware>`_ when using authentication patterns other than session-based authentication (e.g., Token-based).
-- It calls the perform_authentication method of the gRPC service to perform authentication.
+- It calls the :func:`perform_authentication<django_socio_grpc.services.base_service.Service.perform_authentication>` method of the gRPC service to perform authentication.
-- It should be placed before any other middleware that depends on the context.user attribute.
+- It should be placed **before any other middleware** that depends on the ``context.user`` attribute.

 Each middleware function follows a similar pattern, where it performs its specific task and then passes the request/response further down the middleware stack using get_response.
 The choice between synchronous and asynchronous execution depends on whether get_response is synchronous or asynchronous.
 These middleware functions provide custom behavior for gRPC requests and responses in the Django application.